 Are you planning a trip to Sicily?
-Here’s a fantastic 8 days Sicily itinerary that will take you to some unique places and that will be a great introduction to the island.
+Here’s a fantastic 8 days Sicily itinerary perfect if you are planning a Sicily road trip, but also suitable to travel by public transport.

-This 8 days Sicily itinerary focuses on Catania and the Aeolian islands and is perfect for people who would like to explore a lovely city but at the same time want to immerse themselves in nature, and enjoy volcanoes and hiking.
-You can easily add more days into it if you feel like exploring even more; or if you don’t even have 8 days, you can push yourself and just spend 5 days in Sicily, cutting a night in each place.
+The itinerary I suggest focuses on Catania, the starting and ending point, and the Aeolian islands and is a perfect mix of city life, culture and nature.
+It’s perfect if you want to travel around by public transport but you can also use it as a base for your Sicily road trip.
+You can easily add more days into it if you feel like exploring even more; and if you don’ have 8 days push yourself and just spend 5 days in Sicily, cutting a night in each place.

 A Unique 8 Days Sicily Itinerary

-This 8-days Sicily itinerary starts in Catania, the second largest city on the island with little over 315000 inhabitants (though Catania’s metropolitan area goes well beyond 700000).
-Catania is located on the eastern coast of Sicily, at about one hour drive from Messina – from where ferries to mainland Italy leave.
+Catania is the second largest city in Sicily, with little over 315000 inhabitants (though the metropolitan area goes well beyond 700000).
+The city is located on the eastern coast of the island, at about one hour drive from Messina – from where ferries to mainland Italy leave.

 Founded by the Greeks, Catania has undergone several dominations including that of the Romans.
 It was particularly flourishing during the Renaissance, thanks to its rich culture and arts – of which you can still find many traces today.

-Most importantly, Catania is a fun city to explore and one of the best places to visit in Sicily.
+Most importantly, Catania is one of the best places to visit in Sicily.
 The city has a lot to offer in terms of things to see and do, and the surroundings are just as amazing.
-Keep in mind that it’s the closest city to Mount Etna, and a day trip there has to be included!
+This is also the closest city to Mount Etna, and a day trip there has to be included!

 Unmissable sights in Catania